vrtulka23/scinumtools/docs/source/dip/export/index.rst

 Examples of the corresponding exports are available in `pytests <https://github.com/vrtulka23/scinumtools/tree/main/tests/dip/test_config.py>`_.

 Since DIP parameter names are not suitable for all languages mentioned above, in some cases parameter names are automatically converted to upper case and hierarchy separators ``.`` are substituted by underscores.
+This feature can be switched off using the following export option: ``ExportConfigC(env, rename=False)``.

 .. note::